fax4ever/nlp-projects/README.md

 Frequency vector having the size of the vocabulary of the wikitext

-3. Vector for labels

-Frequency vector having the size of the vocabulary of the labels (few dimensions)

-4. Vectors for the keys (languages) used by descriptions, aliases, wikipedia_pages
+3. Vectors for the keys (languages) used by labels, descriptions, aliases, wikipedia_pages

-Frequency vectors having the size of the vocabulary of the languages codes
+Frequency vectors having the size of the vocabulary of the languages codes.
+They will be vector-mapped using the same dictionary.
+Since the string are enumerations belonging to same common set.

-5. Vector for claims keys
+4. Vector for claims keys

-Frequency vector having the size of the vocabulary of the claims (relation types)
+Frequency vector having the size of the vocabulary of the claims (relation types).
+Maybe we could manually select a subset of most significant claims.
+At the first attempt let's try to make NN learning this selection (learning parameters).

-6. Categorical inputs for category > subcategories
+5. Categorical inputs for category > subcategories

 We can map those as numbers bet 0 and the size of all possible values - 1.
 Since subcategories determines the category,